Nagendra1997/mesibo-documentation/livestreaming.md

 Let's now take a look at the different API functions that you can use to set up your conferencing and streaming platorm.
 A detailed documentaion of each function/method can be found [here] and will be explained with examples in the next section

-### Creating a group
+### Create a group
-Use Mesibo's Group Management APIs to create a group.Add members and set permissions of the group members.
+Use Mesibo's Group Management APIs to create a group.
+Add members and set permissions of the group members.

 ### Get list of members
 When any member joins the group, they will be getting a list of other members in the group.
 You will be getting the list through the callback function `Mesibo_onParticipant`

-### Initializing Group Call
+### Place a call to group
-To initialize a group call, you need to use `initGroupCall()` which will provide you with a group call object.
+To place a call to the group, first you need initialize the group call.
+For this you need to use `initGroupCall()` which will provide you with a group call object.
 Now you can link that group call object with a group-id.

-### Placing a call to the group
-To place a call to the group, you first need to set up your own local stream.
-To do this you need to call `getLocalParticipant()` and pass your name and address as arguments.
-Then, you can place a `call` to the group.

-### Connecting to other streams
+### Connecting to voice and video of members
 Once you get a list of participants, you can choose to connect to each of those streams.
 To do this you can place a `call` to the selcted participant

 ## Mesibo Live Demo